Children of the Rainbow curriculum: Anti-LGBTQ Curricula Efforts in the U.S.

 Robert Simonds, an Evangelical Christian and a former minister, believed in the literal interpretation of the Bible and is a contributor to educational leadership dedicated to restoring Christian values in the public schools.
 He founded Citizens for Excellence in Education in 1983 as a spin off of his other organization, the National Association of Christian Educators.
 In 1985, Simonds published a 65-page booklet titled, How to Elect Christians to Public Office, which urged Christians to run for school board elections to take back control of school curriculums.
 AIDS education, Simonds said, should take place no earlier than middle school, and it should "emphasize prevention through monogamous, heterosexual sexual activity within marriage… Homosexuality should not be taught as an acceptable and normal lifestyle."

 Mary Cummins who led the District 24 School Board resistance to the Children of the Rainbow Curriculum emphasized that the curriculum taught about sodomy and stigmatizing virginity.
 She was also against the teaching of AIDS prevention and condom education.
 Cummins felt that young children would not know about sexuality, let alone homosexuality all together.
-Cummins was also socially conservative seeing that homosexuality was not an acceptable lifestyle.
+Cummins was also socially conservative, believing that homosexuality was not an acceptable lifestyle.